-In the February 28, 2017, actuarial valuation, the projected unit credit actuarial cost method was used.
+In the February 28, 2017, actuarial valuation, the level percentage of payroll method was used.
 The actuarial assumptions included a 2.0% discount rate and an annual healthcare cost trend rate of 8.0% for health and pharmacy, 3.5% for dental and 3.0% for vision initially, reduced by decrements to an ultimate rate of 4.7% for health and pharmacy and 3.0% for dental and vision after 30 years.
 The UAAL is being amortized as a level percentage of projected payrolls on an open basis.

-13. ASSIGNED: APPROPRIATED FUND BALANCE
+14. ASSIGNED: APPROPRIATED FUND BALANCE

-The amount of \$143,000 has been appropriated to reduce taxes for the year ending February 28, 2018.
+The amount of \$190,000 has been appropriated to reduce taxes for the year ending February 28, 2019.